Enggano Island: History

-Italian explorer Elio Modigliani visited Enggano Island between April 25 and July 13, 1891.
+Italian explorer Elio Modigliani visited Enggano Island between 25 April and 13 July 1891.
 He detailed the apparently dominant role of women in Enggano culture in L'Isola delle donne (The Island of Women), first published in 1894.
 The Rijksmuseum has an important collection of Enggano artifacts and their publication by Pieter J.ter Keurs reproduces Modigliani's drawings.

-The population went into severe decline in the 1870s, possibly from disease.
-The Dutch sent medical officers to investigate.
-Since the island's highest point is only 281 m above sea level, it would have been severely affected by the tsunami associated with the Krakatoa eruption in 1883, as well as by the massive volcanic debris.
+The population went into severe decline by the 1880s due to repeated deadly epidemics, piracy, slave raids, and the integration of the island into colonial forced labor and cash crop systems.
+The Dutch sent medical officers to investigate these health conditions.
+Because the island's highest point is only 281 m above sea level, it was further devastated by the tsunami and massive volcanic debris associated with the 1883 eruption of Krakatoa.

 The indigenous population failed to recover and numbered only about 400 people in the early 1960s.
 Therefore, the Indonesian government uses the island for rehabilitation of juvenile offenders from Java, who perform forced labor, clearing bush and constructing rice fields.
 As noted above, the population has expanded considerably since that time, and reached 4,035 at the 2020 Census.

 The 7.9 Enggano earthquake shook southwestern Sumatra with a maximum Mercalli intensity of VI (Strong).
 One-hundred and three people were killed and 2,174–2,585 were injured.